FIRST YEAR QUESTIONS

 Q: What groups can I get involved in?

-A: NDSU students participate locally in the student chapter of the American Society of Interior Designers (ASID).
-3rd and 4th year students have the opportunity to participate in the North Dakota Interior Designers (NDID) organization.
+A: NDSU students participate locally in the student chapter of the American Society of Interior Designers (ASID) and the North Dakota Interior Designers (NDID) organization.

 SECOND YEAR QUESTIONS